Graph Neural Networks with convolutional ARMA filters: The ARMA neural network layer

 \subsection{Properties and relationship with other approaches}

-The ARMA layer can naturally deal with time-varying topologies and graph signals~\cite{holme2015modern,grattarola2018learning} by replacing the constant term $\X$ in \eqref{eq:graph_conv_skip} with a time-dependent input $\X^{(t)}$.

-Contrarily to filters defined in the spectral domain~\cite{bruna2013spectral}, ARMA filters do not explicitly depend on the eigenvectors and the eigenvalues of $\L$, making them robust to perturbations in the underlying graph.
-For this reason, as formally proven for generic rational filters~\cite{transfer2019}, the proposed ARMA filters are stable and transferable, i.e., they can generalize to graph signals not seen during training and to graphs with different topologies.
+Contrarily to filters defined directly in the spectral domain~\cite{bruna2013spectral}, ARMA filters do not explicitly depend on the eigenvectors and the eigenvalues of $\L$, making them robust to perturbations in the underlying graph structure.
+For this reason, as formally proven for generic rational filters~\cite{transfer2019}, the proposed ARMA filters are transferable, \emph{i.e.}, they can be applied to graphs with different topologies not seen during training.

-Differently from polynomial filters, in the ARMA layer $\L$ is not exponentiated and remains sparse.
-This implies much faster computations compared to Chebyshev filters~\cite{defferrard2016convolutional}, since $\L^K$ becomes quickly dense.
-In particular, $\L^K$ describes a fully connected graph if $K$ is the graph diameter, which is usually small in real-world networks.

-Unlike in a GCN~\cite{kipf2016semi}, thanks to the skip connections it is possible to stack multiple GCS layers without risking to over-smooth the node features~\cite{li2018deeper}.
-The weights sharing in the ARMA architecture shares similarities with a recurrent neural networks with residual connections~\cite{wu2016google}.
+The skip connections in our architecture allow stacking many GCS layers without the risk of over-smoothing the node features.
+Due to the weight sharing, the ARMA architecture has similarities with the recurrent neural networks with residual connections used to process sequential data~\cite{wu2016google}.

 Similarly to GNNs operating directly in the node domain~\cite{scarselli2009graph,gallicchio2010graph}, each GCS layer computes the filtered signal $\bar{\mathbf{x}}_i^{(t+1)}$ at vertex $i$ as a combination of signals $\mathbf{x}_j^{(t)}$ in its 1-hop neighborhood, $j \in \mathcal{N}(i)$.
-Such a commutative aggregation solves the problem of undefined vertex ordering and varying neighborhood sizes, making the proposed convolution operation permutation invariant.
-Finally, we note that the skip connections in ARMA inject in each GCS layer $t$ of the stack the initial node features $\X$.
+Such a commutative aggregation solves the problem of undefined vertex ordering and varying neighborhood sizes, making the proposed operator permutation equivariant.

+The skip connections in ARMA inject in each GCS layer $t$ of the stack the initial node features $\X$.
 This is different from a skip connection that either takes the output of the previous layer $\X^{(t-1)}$ as input~\cite{pham2017column,hamilton2017inductive}, or connects all the layers in a GNN stack directly to the output~\cite{xu2018representation}.

+The ARMA layer can naturally deal with a time-varying topology and graph signals~\cite{holme2015modern,grattarola2018learning} by replacing the constant term $\X$ in Eq.~\eqref{eq:graph_conv_skip} with a time-dependent input $\X^{(t)}$.

+Finally, we discuss the relationship between the proposed ARMA GNN and CayleyNets~\cite{levie2017cayleynets}, a GNN architecture that also approximates the effect of a rational filter.
+Specifically, the filtering operation of a Cayley polynomial in the node space is